 Mix and Match Industrial and Modern Furniture

 Many old industrial factories use iron and thick steel for the construction of machines and equipment used on a daily basis.
 You could use that fact as inspiration to create “hybrid” furniture for your home!
-For example, you could weld brackets and castor wheels onto steel columns to create a robust frame for an oak kitchen table.
+For example, you could weld brackets and castor wheels onto steel columns to create a robust framework for an oak kitchen table.
 You would need to know how to weld and you’d have to use a decent MIG welder to get the job done properly.
 Check out this comprehensive Millermatic 211 review from pickwelder.com for an example of the latter, and popularmechanics.com for help on how to get started with MIG welding.

 Use Industrial and Commercial Aluminum Elements in Your Design